Renting a property: everything you need to know

 How to draw up the inventory?

 The inventory of the entire property is checked and recorded in writing during the preparation of the incoming inventory.
 This allows you to see, at the end of the rental agreement, any damage that occurred before you occupied the property and what you may have caused.

 It is legally required to do so before the end of the first month of rental, in the presence of both parties.
 To avoid discussions, do this before you move.
 You or the landlord can prepare it yourselves.
 But you can also use an expert such as a real estate agency.
 In that case, all costs for the inventory are divided between you and the landlord.

 If no inventory is made, it will be more difficult for the landlord to proof that you caused damage.
 This can lead to many discussions.

 Terminating a rental contract: how does the notice period work?

 The duration of the notice period depends on the type of contract.
 If the contract is for at least three years, it is not possible to terminate it before the end date, unless there is provision in the agreement for this or if you agree on it at the time.
 If the contract is for nine years, you can terminate at any time, provided you give three months’ notice.

 What about home insurance?

 As a tenant, you are required to return the property in its original condition at the end of the rental period.
 This is known as the tenant’s liability.
-In other words, you (or your insurance) and not the landlord/lady or his/her insurance will have to pay for damages to the rental property after a fire or water leak, for example.

 A good home insurance covers a certain number of minimum risks, as laid down by law.
 Think for example of fire, natural disasters or explosions.
 “Standard” risks, such as water damage and broken windows, are also covered by most home insurance policies.
 It also covers damage to your contents and personal belongings such as your furniture, personal effects, clothing, etc.